0Alic/zkABAC/README.md

 # zk-ABAC

-This repository contains the codebase to implement the zk-ABAC.
+This repository contains the codebase to implement a zero-knowledge attribute based access control (zk-ABAC).

 ## Abstract

-...
+TODO

 ## How to use the repository

 The repository contains the Solidity smart contracts and the test files in javascript following the structure of Truffle project.

+**This repository supports a scientific paper currently in peer review.** Most of the information will be on the paper once it is published.

-### Requirements
+## Requirements

-- Truffle, to compile and deploy the contracts: [link](ww.com)
+- Truffle, to compile and deploy the contracts: [link](https://trufflesuite.com/)
-- ZoKrates, to generate zkSNARKs proofs and deploy verifier smart contracts: [link](ww.com)
+- ZoKrates, to generate zkSNARKs proofs and deploy verifier smart contracts: [link](https://zokrates.github.io/)
 - The NodeJs modules in the package.json

-### Contracts
+## Contracts

-The **contracts** folder contains into ZoKrates verifiers adapted to be imported together (for example, removing the Pairing structure and change the name to avoid re-definition compilation errors) and the zk-ABAC contracts divided into two folders:
+The **contracts** folder contains into ZoKrates verifiers adapted to be imported together (for example, removing the Pairing structure and change the name to avoid re-definition compilation errors) and the zk-ABAC contracts.
+The contracts implement a reference example.
+The **test** folder hosts the smart contract used for the stress test.
-- ---nome---: a first version that does not support the revocation of a credential;
-- ---nome---: a second version that supports the revocation of a credential.

 ### Testing the contracts

-The tests utilize a private key to sign a message.
-You can change the private key in the testing code, or initiate ganache with this seedphrase
+**Reference example testing**

+To execute the tests you need to run ganache with an high block gas limit, e.g.:

-    ganache  -m "family dress industry stage bike shrimp replace design author amateur reopen script" -l 100000000
+    ganache -l 100000000

-Execute the command
+Assuming you have defined a Truffle network called "localtest" in truffle-config.js, you can execute the tests of the reference example with:

-    truffle test path/to/testfile.js --network localtest
+    truffle test --network localtest

-You can find "localtest" in truffle-config.js.
+These tests are used to check if the smart contracts work as intended.

+The folder **usecase_scripts** contains the script to integrate the verifiable crendentials with the smart contracts.
+Install the dependencies with

+    cd usecase_scripts
+    npm install

-### Execute the simulation script
+and execute the **main.js** script with

-... with did-jwt
+    node main.js

+(remember to have ganache up and running).
+If the end the verification of the proof returns TRUE, everything worked well.

+The **ptp.js** is an example of policy translation point of the XACML policy in the same folder.

+**Stress testing**

+The stress testing is done by checking "how far the system goes".
+The contracts used are in the **contracts/test** folder and they are generated as follows:

+    truffle migrate --network localtest --reset
+    truffle compile
+    truffle exec test_scripts/exec_testModular --network localtest
+    truffle exec test_scripts/exec_testMonolithic --network localtest

+The migration script calls the js smart policy generators in **test_scripts** to generate smart policies.
+The ZoKrates verifiers are already generated because they require a lot of time and storage for complex ZoKrates programs (they are in **contracts/test**).
+The proofs used are in the **zok** folder.
+Be careful to use those proofs because using other proofs won't work with the verifiers in this repository (due to the zkSNARK setup).